-In this module students will learn about the basic building blocks that go into a 'Robot'.
-Working through and building our skills in steps such as simple circuits, 3D design and printing, building simple machines and more.
+Students will learn about the basic building blocks that go into a 'Robot'.
+They will develop skills used to create simple circuits, 3D design and printing, simple machines and more.
 This module contains teamwork, planning and hands-on practical aspects.